 In particular, logging old growth and older-aged forests, including known occupied sites, continues in Oregon and appears to be increasing in certain watersheds jeopardizing nesting habitat quantity and quality.
 The Oregon Department of Forestry and Department of State Lands formerly operated under a Habitat Conservation Plan for the 93,000 acre Elliott State Forest that provided a 50-year plan for forest recovery and maintenance of murrelet habitat.
 However, the State abandoned that plan, opting for logging in and around known occupied murrelet nesting sites.
-Logging in this Forest presents a significant loss of murrelet habitat, so we applaud the cessation of logging on the Benson Ridge and other sold sales in December 2016.
+Logging in this Forest presents a significant loss of habitat to the murrelet, and we applaud the cessation of logging on the Benson Ridge and other sold sales in December 2016.

 Existing state and federal regulations are currently inadequate to protect the species, especially on private and state lands in Oregon.
 The level of habitat loss on state lands in Oregon would not have been so high if the species had been listed as "Endangered," which is warranted now with this action.
 Similar land management practices in suitable habitat in adjoining states have led to severe population losses, and the Marbled Murrelet has the likelihood of extinction throughout a significant portion of its range if changes are not made immediately in Oregon.
 The documented decline of the Marbled Murrelet in Oregon since its state listing as "Threatened" demonstrates that the species is not receiving the protections it needs.
-Because Marbled Murrelet nests are dispersed and difficult to locate in mature coastal forests, most research on overall abundance and reproductive output is conducted at sea, where the birds are more easily seen and concentrated within a few kilometers of shore on the open coast (Miller et al. 2006).
-Standardized boat transects to survey murrelets on the central Oregon coast produced evidence of a sharp decline in numbers from 1992 to 1999 after federal listing of the Marbled Murrelet (Strong 2003).
+Because Marbled Murrelet nests are dispersed and difficult to locate in mature coastal forests, most research on overall abundance and reproductive output is conducted at sea, where the birds are more easily seen and concentrated within a few km of shore on the open coast (Miller et al. 2006).
+Standardized boat transects to survey murrelets on the central Oregon coast produced evidence of a sharp decline in numbers from 1992 to 1999 (Strong 2003).
+The significant decrease in numbers occurred during and following 1996, four years after federal listing of the Marbled Murrelet.
+The 1992 federal listings halted some timber harvest operations in murrelet habitat (primarily on federal lands), but population effects from past logging may not have been seen until the middle of the decade, when the sharp drop in numbers occurred.
+Similarly, there is likely a lag effect from recent and continuing loss of habitat on the remaining populations in Oregon.